 The criterion requires consumer loans or mortgages to have been underwritten in accordance with one of two European Directives.
-As a general principle, European Directives, in contrast to Regulations, do not have direct and immediate effect but must be implemented into national law, country by country.
+As a general principle, European Directives, in contrast to Regulations, do not have direct and immediate effect but must be implemented into national law, in each member state.

-Therefore, if the assets concerned, as in the case of the Transaction, are consumer loans, the relevant Directive is 2008/48/EC.
-The next step is to determine which Spanish law transcribed this Directive into local law.
+Therefore, if the assets concerned, as in the case of the Transaction, are residential mortgage loans, the relevant Directive is No. 2014/17/EU (the "Mortgage Credit Directive").